sammcdsam/dog_detector/README.md

 </p>

 ## Does not record people
 Built to not record or save images that have a dog and a person in them.
 The GIF below is an example of this feature.
-I finished walking Maggie, wallked in the front door and placed her on the couch.
-In the GIF you can only see my arm as I walk out of the frame.
+I was taking Maggie on her walk and I am only record when walk out of the frame and close the door.

 <p align="center">
   <img src="/data/output_images/no_person.gif" alt="animated" />